 1. SEO plugin configured to canonicalize all translations to primary

 Some plugins (and some custom layouts) have a “consolidate authority on the primary language” option.
-Sounds reasonable; is actually wrong.
-Hreflang already handles the locale relationship; canonical should be self-referential.
+It sounds reasonable and is actually wrong.
+Hreflang already expresses the locale relationship; canonical should be self-referential.
+As Google’s docs state, hreflang on a non-canonical page is simply not used, so this setting both deindexes the translation and breaks hreflang.

-How to spot it: view-source on a translated page; check the canonical link target.
+How to spot it: view-source on a translated page and check the canonical link target.

 If the href points at /en/, the plugin is mis-configured.